Maintaining data security in the cloud is becoming more challenging. Discover how organizations’ best practices and security tools may help

 To support the appropriate level of security, organizations are encouraged to classify their data.

 Sensitive data discovery – some tools allow discovering, classifying, and protecting sensitive data like personally identifiable information (PII) stored in cloud-based environments.
-These tools typically scan storage for sensitive data but some cloud providers also include continuous monitoring of configurations across all accounts within the corporate cloud environment and alerts to any suspicious activities.
+These tools typically scan storage for sensitive data.
+However, some cloud providers also include continuous monitoring of configurations across all accounts within the corporate cloud environment and alerts to any suspicious activities.

 Intrusion detection – these services are designed to raise alarms when someone is scanning for potentially vulnerable systems or moving unusually large amounts of data to or from unexpected places.